linstrijdom/GeoHosting-Documentation/docs/src/products/geoserver/guide/quickstart.md

 ## Step 5: Preview Layer

-To confirm that your layer has been published successfully, we can preview it in GeoServer.
+TNow let’s confirm your layer is working.

-1. Under the **Data** section in the left-hand menu, select <span class="ui-generic-label">Layer Preview</span>.
+1. In <span class="ui-generic-label">Data → Layer Preview</span>, find your layer.

-2. Click the <span class="ui-filename">OpenLayers</span> link in the Common Formats column.
+2. In the Common Formats column, click <span class="ui-filename">OpenLayers</span>.

-3. An OpenLayers map will open in a new tab, displaying the shapefile data with the default style.
+3. A new tab will open, displaying your shapefile with the default style.

 <br>